Are you wondering why succulents grow leggy and stretched-out?

 This applies to succulents planted in the ground, too, that can be blocked by other plants.

-Succulents typically need about 6 hours of sunlight each day.
+Generally, though, succulents need about 6 hours of sunlight each day.

-It’s the secret to keeping them compact.
-It’s also why they better as outdoor succulents than indoor succulents.
+The more sun the better because sunlight is what prevents leggy stems and weak growth.
+It’s also why they are better as outdoor succulents than indoor succulents.

-Place your succulent planters on a dining table (like I did with my succulent Christmas centerpiece), an end table, coffee table, kitchen counter, and even on the floor, as long as it gets access to bright light.
+Place your succulent planters on a dining table (like I did with my succulent Christmas centerpiece), an end table, a coffee table, a kitchen counter, and even on the floor, as long as it gets access to bright light.

 It’s disheartening that once a succulent stretches out, it can never go back to its former shape.
 You can, however, use it for propagation!
 A stretched-out succulent is perfect for propagation.